Alliance for Romanian Unity

 The Alliance for Romanian Unity (Alianța pentru Unitatea Românilor, AUR) was a political alliance in Romania.
+It had ties to the Romanian Hearth Union.

 History

 The AUR was formed as an alliance of the Republican Party (PR) and the Romanian National Unity Party (PUNR).
 It received 2.1% of the Chamber of Deputies vote in the 1990 general elections, winning nine seats.
 It also received 2.2% of the Senate vote, winning two seats.
 All seats were taken by the PUNR.

-The two parties contested the 1992 general elections separately; the PUNR nominated Gheorghe Funar as its presidential candidates, whilst the PR put forward Ioan Mânzatu.
-Funar finished third with 10.8% of the vote, whilst Mânzatu finishing last of the six candidates with 3%.
+The two parties contested the 1992 general elections separately; the PUNR nominated Gheorghe Funar as its presidential candidate, whilst the PR put forward Ioan Mânzatu.
+Funar finished third with 11% of the vote, whilst Mânzatu finished last of the six candidates with 3%.
 The PUNR won 14 Senate seats and 30 Chamber seats, whilst the PR failed to win seats in either house.